Step into the amazing world of bullet journaling with this ultimate, no-fluff, bullet journal for beginners guide.

 Don’t stress over your bullet journal.
 It is supposed to make your life easier, not more complicated.

 Your bullet journal doesn’t have to be perfect.
 Mistakes are a part of the learning and testing process.
 Just accept them and move on.

 (and you will have occasional slip-ups even when you become an “experienced” user)

 Depending on the style you’d like for your bullet journal, creating (or better say, decorating) your spreads might take some time.

 (especially in the beginning until you get the hang of it)

 However, if you would still like to have beautiful pages (like the ones you see on Pinterest or Instagram) despite the time crunch, there are “workarounds”.

-You can use stencils, stamps, washi-tape, or complete template pages that you can insert to your bullet journal.
+You can use stencils, stamps, washi tape, or complete template pages that you can insert into your bullet journal.

 Be cool with “ghosting” and “bleeding” – you’ll find the right paper weight and pens for your bullet journal over time.

 (and I’m not gonna lie, even then can this happen occasionally)